Making a claim for a service-related condition

 In some cases, we can cover the cost of your treatment before your claim is finalised.

-Free non-liability health care
+Fully funded non-liability health care

 For eligible veterans, we will pay for the treatment of certain conditions, including mental health conditions and cancer, without accepting them as service related.